evrythng/digital-link.js/README.md

 ```

 This will generate the `grammarObject.js` file in the `lib` folder.
-You will have to apply little modifications to the generated file to make it work.
+You will have to apply some modifications to the generated file to make it work.

 #### Generated `grammarObject.js` file
 ```js